 - Silly Walk: Williams goes at length on how to take a basic walk cycle and play around with the various parts to create some interesting actions.
 He describes the trope as the fundamental key to all other animation- once you can animate a clean walk, anything else becomes easy.

 - Stock Footage: Some animation of the witch from The Thief and the Cobbler is reused.

 - The Twelve Principles of Animation: Gives very specific advice on how some of the principles work.
 It even mentions The Illusion of Life at one point.

-- You Are Not Ready: During Williams' initial visits to the Disney studio, he was turned down the offer to work; while he was able to adequately draw the stock Disney cartoon characters, his lack of a real life drawing background and drawing fundamentals precluded his chance to work there.
-A storyman recommended him to learn to draw well first, and that he could always learn to animate later.
+- You Are Not Ready: During Williams' initial visits to Walt Disney Animation Studios, he was turned down the offer to work; while he was able to adequately draw the stock Disney cartoon characters, his lack of a real life drawing background and drawing fundamentals precluded his chance to work there.
+A story artist recommended that he learn to draw well first, and that he could always learn to animate later.
 After his early attempts at life drawing led him to studying Albrecht Durer, Richard put animation off to the side for years and became a painter and illustrator.